The Bibiyana South project is a proposed 400MW natural gas fired combined-cycle power plant (CCPP) in Bibiyana, Habiganj district, Bangladesh.

 Natural gas for the plant will be supplied from the Bibiyana gas field, which is located nearby.
 The gas field is also connected to the gas grid network.

-The turnkey construction contract for the project was awarded to a consortium of Isolux Ingenieria, a Spanish Company, and Samsung C&T Corporation, based in Korea, for approximately $285m, in December 2014.
+In December 2014, the turnkey construction contract for the project was awarded to a consortium of Spanish Isolux Ingenieria and Samsung C&T Corporation, based in Korea, for approximately $285m.
 The contractual scope includes engineering, material purchase and construction of the plant.